uc-cdis/gen3.org/content/resources/user/analyze-data.md

 auth = Gen3Auth(endpoint, creds)
 ```

-2) The class **Gen3Submission** is used to list programs/projects and export structured metadata from a node.
-Below are three common examples listed.
+2) The class _Gen3Submission_ is used to list programs/projects and export structured metadata from a node.

-a) Show all available programs in the data commons with `get_programs`:
+a) All available programs in the data commons will be shown with `get_programs`.
+The following commands

 ```
 from gen3.submission import Gen3Submission